clearlysid/rive-rnw/README.md

 Thanks to the [Rive team](https://github.com/rive-app) for making a great product!

-If you like this project, consider giving it a star ⭐ on Github and following me on [Twitter](https://twitter.com/clearlysid) 🐦.
+If you like this project, consider starring it on Github ⭐ and following me on [Twitter](https://twitter.com/clearlysid) 🐦.

 ## License